fedspendingtransparency/usaspending-website/src/content/about-the-data/file-a.md

-File A (Account Balances) is part of the package of data submitted to USAspending.gov every month by federal agencies via the DATA Act Broker, as required by the DATA Act.
+File A (Account Balances) is part of the package of data submitted to USAspending.gov every month by federal agencies via the Data Broker, as required by the DATA Act.
 As part of the monthly submission process, agencies may use the Data Broker to generate File A automatically from data in the Governmentwide Treasury